anthonywachs/PacIFiC/README.md

 cp Env/PacIFiC_env_template.env.sh Env/PacIFiC-temporary-env-file.env.sh
 ```

 Modify the file `Env/PacIFiC-temporary-env-file.env.sh` by replacing every part in between the `#`.
+Note that if there is a space in the path leading to the pacific foler, the routines below will most likely fail.
-Then, type the following:
+Having modified the `Env/PacIFiC-temporary-env-file.env.sh` file, type the following:

 ```
 cd Env